Before contacting us, please see the technical support page for additional information about taking the test.

 How do I access the testing platform?

-How long is the test access/license code valid following purchase?
+How long is the test access code valid following purchase?

-The access (license) code is valid for 7 days following purchase.
+The access code is valid for 7 days following purchase.

-Where is the access/license code I’ll need to take the test?
+Where is the access code I’ll need to take the test?

-How do I access my test report after testing is complete?
+How do I get my baseline concussion test results?

-Why is a cognition (or concussion) baseline test appropriate as part of my family’s concussion management?
+Why is a concussion baseline test appropriate as part of my family’s concussion management?

-The MMC Concussion Tests baseline cognitive assessment tool provides a brief, web-based neurocognitive baseline testing solution.
-Neurocognitive evaluations, such as MMC Concussion Tests baseline cognitve assessment, along with medical history and balance testing, assist the physician in evaluating, monitoring, and managing concussions.
-The MMC Concussion Tests baseline test is designed to give you easy-to-use baseline assessment flexibility at home.
-The MMC Concussion Tests baseline cognitive assessment tool is practical, evidence-based, affordable, and is noted for being relatively easy and quick to administer or take (the test takes about 30 minutes).
+The MMC Concussion Test tool provides a brief, web-based neurocognitive baseline testing solution.
+Evaluations, such as this one, along with medical history and balance testing, assist the physician in evaluating, monitoring, and managing concussions.
+The test is designed to give you easy-to-use baseline assessment flexibility at home.
+This tool is practical, evidence-based, affordable, and is noted for being relatively easy and quick to administer or take.

 How long does this concussion baseline test take?

-Depending on the individual and the environment, baseline testing takes between 25 and 35 minutes typically.
+Depending on the individual and the environment, baseline testing typically takes between 25 and 35 minutes.

 What age ranges can be tested with MMC Concussion Tests?

-The MMC Concussion Tests baseline cognitive assessment tool can be administered to individuals 8 to 70 years of age.
+The test can be administered to individuals 10 to 70 years of age.

 Where can I access a more detailed description of the test?